puppetlabs/puppet-docs/source/pe/3.7/orchestration_puppet.markdown

 > **Note:** Although you can view status on both the console and the command line, the command line currently gives much better summaries when checking large numbers of nodes.

-[As mentioned above](#agent-status-enabled-disabled-etc), puppet agent can be in various states.
+[As mentioned above](#agent-status-enabled-disabled-etc), Puppet agent can be in various states.
 The orchestration engine lets you check the current status on any number of nodes.

 ### In the Console